louislxw/pe_array/README.md

 # pe_array
-An array of PEs working like RISC-V processors
+A linear array of PEs working in SIMD fashion.
+One PE targets for 600MHz on ZYNQ UltraScale+; specificially for SCD and CNNs.